miranda-r-evans/tutorial-wiki-fe/README.md

 - Add preveiw in edit and create.
 - Redirect to finished page on save.
 - Add a button to copy a section id for embedding.
-- Generate fake ids for fetched text sections and remove ids from new text sections when sending to server.
+- Remove text ids and other unnecessary fields when sending to server.
 - \(Possibly create new text sections where appropriate if one is not present, but this shouldn't be an issue in normal usage.\)
 - Create error pop up.